reichlab/covidModels/aws-vm-scripts/README.md

 This directory contains [AWS](https://aws.amazon.com/) -based scripts that automate the running of weekly utility scripts in this repo.
+Note that these run on a single EC2 instance that we've configured with dependencies required by any of the scripts.

+> Note: We are in the process of moving scripts from that EC2 instance to a Docker container-based solution that runs on [Amazon Elastic Container Service](https://aws.amazon.com/ecs/).
+Our convention is to locate those scripts in their own directories that are adjacent to their model source.
+An example is the [baseline Dockerfile](../baseline_model_docker/Dockerfile) in this repo.

 # Files
 - README.md: this file
-- baseline-setup.md: sketch of the commands that configured the instance - libraries, etc.
+- vm-setup.md: sketch of the commands that configured the EC2 instance - libraries, etc.
 - lambda.py: the Lambda function
-- run-baseline.sh: runs the Reichlab COVID-19 model
 - run-startup-script.sh: the instance's init script that runs on startup. dispatches based on the "startup_script" tag (see below)
 - run-weekly-reports.sh: runs the Reichlab COVID-19 reports generator. dispatches based on ""
 - sandbox.sh: a debugging script that does some git operations and posts Slack messages and uploads a file to slack
-- slack.sh: defines some simple functions for posting slack messages and uploading files
+- slack.sh: defines some simple functions for posting Slack messages and uploading files to Slack

 # Manually starting a run